Claims Vs. Facts

 Fact: All mail packets are printed with the county department or official’s address as the return address.
 All undeliverable mail packets are returned to the county or to the post office facility in the respective jurisdiction.
-Undeliverable absentee/vote by mail packets are never returned to Runbeck.
+Undeliverable absentee/vote-by-mail packets are never returned to Runbeck.

-Images & Signature Verification
+Images, Early Ballot Packets, & Signature Verification

 Claim: Runbeck alters signature images from the mail packet.

 Fact: Runbeck has no ability to change the image of the signature block on the envelope.
 We submit 100% of the signature images to Maricopa County for signature verification.
 All affidavit envelopes are returned unopened to and processed at Maricopa County Elections Department.

 Claim: Runbeck knows who hasn’t voted, so it can “make up” and vote ballots for those who haven’t voted.

 Fact: Runbeck has no knowledge of which voters have voted.
 Runbeck sends absentee/vote by mail packets out, but does not receive any back except for the unopened affidavit envelopes it scans for Maricopa County.
 Even for these unopened envelopes, Runbeck doesn’t know if there is a ballot inside and/or if a ballot has been voted.
 Runbeck also doesn’t know which voters have voted early or on Election Day at voting locations.

 Fact: Runbeck does not tabulate or adjudicate ballots.
 Runbeck has no financial affiliation and/or relationship with any tabulation vendor.